Scams can be defined as schemes that aim to con you out of your money, mainly by post, phone or email.

 - Over £5 billion is lost to scammers every year.

 Scammers are clever, and all kinds of people from all walks of life get duped.
 If you let your guard down you too could become a victim.

-- If it sounds too good to be true: Beware of hype and extravagant promises.
-If it sounds too good to be true, it almost always is.
+- If it sounds too good to be true, it almost always is.
+Beware of hype and extravagant promises.

 - You are contacted out of the blue: You may get a phone call, email or letter from someone you’ve never heard of.

 - You have to make a quick decision: Scammers don’t like to give you time to think.
 They will try to pressure you into making a decision by saying things like ‘If you don’t act now, you’ll miss out.’